joepagan/Big-Juicy-Sass/README.md

 I find it quite useful for templating on a local environment with includes and such.

 ## SASS/SCSS/CSS
-Yup, it's using Sass with compass/bourbon, both are in, though commented out (so you can decide what to use)

 Includes:

 - REM - [https://github.com/ry5n/rem/](https://github.com/ry5n/rem/)